8 Jira-Salesforce Integration Use Cases to Streamline Sales & Support Teams

 When customers report bugs through Salesforce, support teams need to escalate them to development in Jira Service Management without losing context or creating duplicate work.

-• Current Setup: Customer support uses Salesforce to manage customer cases.
+Case: Customer support uses Salesforce to manage customer cases.
 When a case turns out to be a product bug, it needs to be escalated to the development team working in Jira Service Management.
+Support agents manually create bug reports in Jira, copying information from Salesforce Cases.
+Customers and case owners have no visibility into bug fix progress, leading to repeated “any update on this?” requests.

-• Solution: Automatic ticket creation in Jira Service Management when Salesforce Cases meet specific criteria (like Case Type = “Bug” or Priority = “High”).
+Solution: Automatic work item creation in Jira Service Management when Salesforce Cases meet specific criteria (like Case Type = "Bug" or Priority = "High").
 All case details, attachments, and customer information flow to Jira automatically.
+As developers update the Jira work item status, those updates sync back to Salesforce, keeping the case owner and customer informed without anyone manually relaying updates.

 Use Case 7.
 Real-Time Alert Routing for Salesforce Cases